-When Family Thais opens, Tony plans to display the phrase "The family that cooks together stays together" in the restaurant, written in Thai.
 Several of Jab's family members traveled from Pattaya, Thailand, to Dallas for four months to help the family open the business.
 They brought over colored parasols as gifts, which the Streets plan to hang from the ceiling of the new restaurant.

 Despite that bad PR, the West End appears to be on the upswing, with new restaurants and bars headed to storefronts in the coming months and an energized group of businessowners in the West End Association who want to establish the neighborhood as more than a tourist destination.
 There's the Sixth Floor Museum, coming-soon Dallas Holocaust Museum, and the Old Red Courthouse within walking distance of Tony and Jab's new restaurant.
 El Centro College is close by, too.